-Too many factors and variables demand a dynamic and granular approach to trainings about diversity and inclusion, in order for them to be beneficial.
-Drawing from over 15 years of experience of facilitating Implicit bias training, as well as key principles derived from the performing arts, CMFC understands what it takes for D&I trainings to be effective and have lasting impact.
+Too many factors and variables demand a dynamic and granular approach to learning experiences about diversity and inclusion, in order for them to be beneficial.
+Drawing from over 15 years of experience of workshop design, facilitation, as well as the performing arts, the CMFC Team understands what it takes for D&I trainings to be effective and have lasting impact.

 Christian Felix is an executive and leadership development coach who specializes in diversity, equity and inclusion.
 Christian has worked around the world, across a wide variety of industries including Media, Legal, Finance, Technology, Manufacturing, Big Pharma, Advertising, Professional sports leagues and some of the top business schools around the county.